kpitt/gopass/docs/commands/find.md

 # `find` command

-The `find` command will attempt to do a simple substring match on the names of all secrets.
+The `find` command does a simple substring match on the names of all secrets, and lists the matching secrets.
-If there is a single match it will directly invoke `show` and display the result.
-If there are multiple matches a selection will be shown.

 Note: The find command will not fall back to a fuzzy search.